 What is Bursitis?

+Bursitis treatment options include medical care and alternative, drug-free therapies.
 Bursae are fluid-filled pads that cushion the area around muscles, tendons, and bones, in proximity to the joints.
-Bursitis is a condition where there is inflammation of the bursae.
+And bursitis is a condition where there is inflammation of the bursae.
 Typical areas for the occurrence of this problem include the hip, elbow, shoulder and knee, as well as the heel and the base of the big toe.

-Causes of Bursitis?
+Causes of Bursitis

 When the bursa is doing its job properly, its lubricating fluid can decrease instances of friction and irritation.
 It is the inflammation which renders the bursa less or entirely ineffective, contributing to friction and further injury if the bursitis is left untreated.
 When the joints are overused and not properly cared for to compensate for the additional stress, the patient is left at an increased risk of bursitis.
 Raking, shoveling, tennis, golf, pitching, painting, and even gardening are just a few of the regular, repetitive activities which could trigger problems.
-If one consistently practices incorrect posture or does not stretch enough prior to exercise, these are more reasons why the condition can occur.
+If one consistently practices incorrect posture, or does not stretch enough prior to exercise, these are more reasons why the condition can occur.

+People who naturally have different leg lengths are more likely to experience added stress to a bursa.
+Medical conditions behind the onset of this issue include gout, psoriatic and rheumatoid arthritis, thyroid issues, or medication reactions.
+Even infection can lead to this condition.
 Pain is the main symptom, and it can be more severe if there is a buildup of calcium deposits.
 Loss of mobility is likely as pain makes it difficult to perform certain motions.
 Adhesive capsulitis (frozen shoulder), where there is a loss of motion, can result from shoulder bursitis.2

-Bursitis treatment options include medical care and alternative, drug-free therapies.
-Bursitis can be treated by resting the injury, avoiding the triggering activities, icing, and using anti-inflammatory and corticosteroid medications.
-Steroid injections can be repeated.
-However, too many treatments in a month can lead to side effects and mask the underlying problem.
-Physical therapy for this condition include treatments like range-of-motion exercises, as well as splinting.
-Rarely, surgery is an option.3 Bursectomy is a surgery that cuts out the bursa; weeks later a new bursa grows (without inflammation).
-In treating bursitis, specialists do not recommend using a compression bandage as it could increase friction in the joint area.
-Doctors would prescribe antibiotics if the condition was caused by an infection.4
+Bursitis can be treated by resting the injured area, avoiding the activities which triggered the condition, icing the injury, and using anti-inflammatory and corticosteroid medications.
+Steroid injections for treatment can be repeated, but too many treatments in a month can lead to side effects and mask the underlying problem.
+Range-of-motion exercises, as well as splinting, are treatments that are included in physical therapy.
+In some rare situations, the patient’s healthcare provider may suggest surgery as an option.3 Bursectomy is a surgery that cuts out the bursa.
+This is done because it eliminates the inflamed bursa and, weeks later, a new bursa will grow in.
+The new bursa will be without inflammation.
+In treating bursitis, using a compression bandage is not recommended, as it could increase friction in the joint area.
+Antibiotics would be prescribed if the condition was originally caused by an infection.4